|

 Jay Fisher won't do what I want!
 He's a snob!
 The definition of snob is one who puts himself in a higher social position than others; one who looks down on others.
 Yeah, right.
 The only thing I look down on is cheap, junky knives that are sold for as much as fine handmade works when their failings can be clearly seen and easily determined.
 Personally, I don't know how I can get in my local country club when I'm covered in grinder dust, lapidary oil mud, and swarf that clouds around me like Pigpen.
 After all, don't they know I'm a snob, like them?

 Occasionally, I get negative or hate mail from the content of this page.
-I've been called just about every name in the book from because I simply do not do what is on this list.
-Please think about that.
-When a large and faceless company simply does not do what an individual asks, the individual simply shrugs and moves on to the next company.
-Instead of simply moving on, I've received hate mail, threats, and been called worse names than snob simply because I do not provide the services that some people ask for.
+I've been called just about every name in the book because I simply do not do what is on this list.
+Please think about this; when a large and faceless company does not do what an individual asks, the individual shrugs and moves on to the next company.
+Instead of simply moving on, I've received hate mail, rude comments, threats, and been called worse names than snob simply because I do not provide the services that some people ask for.
 Please remember that most of what they ask for they expect me to do for free, taking the time from someone who has paid for my time and attention by ordering a custom knife or project.
 How would you feel if, as you wait patiently for a product you have ordered and others receive attention, favors, and work for free?
 Strange, isn't it?
 More on that topic on my Business of Knifemaking page.

 If you haven't looked at this page in a while, you might be surprised to find out new subjects, new items on the "What I don't do" list.
 This is because there are a continuous stream of new requests that come in, and I add to these in detail as needed.